ProteinsWebTeam/pfam-docs/docs/pfam-entry.rst

 For each Pfam entry, the HMM model is run against the protein sequences belonging to the UniProt Reference Proteomes.
 Subsequently, Pfam curators set a statistical cut-off, known as a gathering threshold (GA) for an entry.
 Sequences failing to make a statistical match above this threshold are not reported as hits.
-The threshold is usually conservative, so that no known false positives are included in the entry.
+The threshold is quite conservative, to minimise false positives (although they are unavoidable sometimes).
 The Pfam model is then run against the whole UniProtKB database before every InterPro release and these are the matches shown in the :ref:`proteins` tab on the Pfam entry page.

 Different Pfam entries have annotations providing diverse amounts of information.
 Many of them have a description created by Pfam curators.
 Anyone can contribute to this annotation by contacting directly the curators through the **Add your